anthonywchen/mocha-leaderboard-data/README.md

 python create_data/merge_all_data.py
 ```

 Resulting data files will be written out into the `data/tmp/` directory.
-The final dev files are `data/dev*.jsonl` and test files are `data/test*.jsonl`.
+The final train/dev/test files are `data/[train/dev/test].jsonl`